Wild Boar Ragu or Civet de Sanglier

 Another sign that the Chasse season is upon us is that the menus in the restaurants reflect this with wonderful autumnal seasonal game dishes like Autumn Salads, game terrines, rabbit (lapin), goat (chevre, chamois), quail (caille) wild boar (sanglier) and deer (chevreuil) prepared numerous ways including of course the Wild Boar Ragu - Civet de Sanglier!If you walk or hike regularly in an area in France it is a good idea to be aware of which days the hunt is out and on these days keep your dog on a lead in the hunting areas.
 Here in our commune, it is normally Thursday, Saturday, Sunday and public holidays.
 Click on Chasseur de France for much fuller details of the hunting in France.

-I can’t say I am experienced wild boar ragu eater or maker but I used three different recipes as reference to create my own and I thought it came out very well, it is especially tasty if made a good 24 hours ahead.
+I can’t say I am experienced wild boar ragu eater or maker but I used three different recipes as a reference to create my own and I thought it came out very well, it is especially tasty if made a good 24 hours ahead.

 Wild Boar Ragu